veklang/compiler/spec/README.md

 export, import, default
 ```

+## Type system

+The type system is static but also somewhat lenient.

 ## Error handling

 I will not implement a try/catch system because it's really messy, functions should just return errors as values (eg using a tuple).

+## Memory management

+All variables are dropped (deallocated) once out of scope, so kinda like garbage collection.
+Memory leaks and dangling pointers are also checked during compilation time.
+Heap allocation is discouraged unless there is physically no way to achieve your objective on the stack.

+## Standard library

+I will implement this later.

+## Concurrency model

+Built-in threading (stdlib) and async.
+I will also implement this later.